Robert-Freire/HackerNews/README.md

 dotnet run --posts 2
 ```

-* Go to the folder ...
-HackerNewsConsole\bin\Debug\netcoreapp3.0 and run
+* Go to the folder HackerNewsConsole\bin\Debug\netcoreapp3.0 inside the solution and execute

 ```console
 HackerNewsConsole.exe --posts 3